PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 The key to correcting this is _filtering_.
 When you set up a peering session with another network, you should clearly agree on which prefixes you're willing to accept from them and which prefixes you intend to send them.
+You then don't trust each other and filter such that only those prefixes are accepted on the receiving end.
 The problem with trying to manage this agreed-upon list of prefixes manually is that it means that every time you add a new block of IP addresses to your network, you need to contact every one of your transit providers and peers and try and get them to update their prefix filters on what they accept from you;
 a trivial task for maybe the smallest of networks, but it doesn't scale.

 To help automate this task, the Internet Routing Registry (IRR) and the Routing Policy Specification Language (RPSL) were developed to allow you to, in a formal way, describe your routing policy and post it online.
-This is done by the network of [mutiple IRR databases](http://www.irr.net/docs/list.html) (notable ones include radb, altdb, and those run by the Regional Internet Registries) who allow you to create RPSL objects in their database, which they then serve to others answering their whois queries.
+This is done by the network of [mutiple IRR databases](http://www.irr.net/docs/list.html) (notable ones include radb, altdb, and those run by the Regional Internet Registries) who allow you to create RPSL objects in their database, which they then serve to others answering their whois queries generating BGP filters.

 One of the most notable problems with RPSL is that it was designed as a fully expressive domain specific language to entirely describe your _entire_ routing policy.
 Not only what prefixes you plan to originate and transit (barring any accidental typos in your BGP configs) but RPSL tries to support describing all of your routers, and your peering connections, and how you use BGP communities, so RPSL ultimately has become a relatively complex beast of a language.
 This is a problem because, since using IRR is relatively optional in most cases online, making the notation for it prohibitively complex to be able to entirely cover your routing policy just means it became impenetrable and any networks without a deep bench of network engineers simply ignored it.

-This article hopes to correct this failing of RPSL.
+This article hopes to correct this failing of RPSL by being a simple, step-by-step, introduction to the bare minimum of IRR needed to enable your peers to filter your prefixes while not costing you any money.

 If you would like to follow the original vision of IRR and entirely describe your routing config to the level of detail that allows you to entirely synthesize your router's BGP config from whois queries, all the more power to you.
 This article won't cover that.
-Trying to dive into all of RPSL and talk about every knob available on it makes it seem too complicated, but if we only touch on the parts needed to enable others to generate prefix filters for your network, it's already a step forward for the Internet as a whole.
+Trying to dive into all of RPSL and talk about every knob available on it makes it seem too complicated, but if we only touch on the parts needed to enable others to generate prefix filters for your network, it's not prohibitively difficult.

 The rest of the article will be covering a bare-bones RPSL config for a basic network, with maybe a few downstream transit customers.
 We'll assume that you aren't consuming RPSL from the IRR yourself, which is probably reasonable for your router configs, but you likely will want to look into how to generate filtering yourself for your peer's prefixes.

+# Selecting an IRR Database

-The first step is to select which IRR database you'd like to use to port your RPSL objects in.
+The first step is to select which IRR database you'd like to use to host your RPSL objects.
 There is a movement to having the IRR databases managed (and verified) by the five RIR (Regional Internet Registries), so it's likely the most preferable option would be to try and use whichever RIR is local to your network.
 The issue there is that the support for IRR is inconsistent per RIR, usually limited to their customers, and each has their own set of details and restrictions, so writing one guide to cover all five is more difficult.
-The second option for which IRR database to use would be RADB, which was historically the incumbent, but they charge $500 per year for an account, so unless you're *really* passionate about IRR filtering or willing to pay $500/year for a nice web front-end, RADB might not be a good choice.
+The second option for which IRR database to use would be RADB, which is the most popular, but they charge $500 per year for an account, so unless you're *really* passionate about IRR filtering or willing to pay $500/year for a nice web front-end to creating IRR objects, RADB might not be a good choice.
-Since we want this guide wants to be applicable to as many networks as possible, we will be using the [AltDB](http://altdb.net/) server;
+Since we want this guide wants to be applicable to as many networks as possible, and we're not willing to expect networks to spend money implementing IRR filtering just for the good of the rest of the Internet, we will be using the [AltDB](http://altdb.net/) server;
 maybe not the best choice, but AltDB doesn't have any special requirements about which networks it will serve, is region neutral, and most importantly, free.

 # The process for posting your prefixes in Six Easy Steps